7 Types of Employment Contracts You Need to Know

 The “100 series” fixed-term employment contracts are offered for job positions in the United Nations, which lasts at least 1 year.

-What are the three 3 of work?
+What are the 3 types of work?

 According to Yale professor Amy Wrzesniewski, there are 3 types of work: